 The EU will also ensure digital infrastructure such as 5G to offer a wide range of services which in return will provide high levels of automation across different mobility applications.
 Additionally, having uninterrupted coverage across European corridors with 5G connectivity infrastructure will also need to be achieved.
 The EU states that the main key is having a functional digital single market.

 Year of Rail

-Furthermore, according to the Commission, the European Year of Rail 2021 offers excellent opportunities for Member States and the rail sector to boost trans-European connections.
+Furthermore, the European Year of Rail 2021 offers excellent opportunities for Member States and the rail sector to boost trans-European connections, says the Commission.
 The implementation of the Fourth Railway Package and thus the opening up of the rail market means that rail operators can better respond to the wishes of the market.
-The harmonized Europe-wide certification of vehicles also provides cost savings for cross-border trains.
+The harmonised Europe-wide certification of vehicles also provides cost savings for cross-border trains.
 In addition, the completion of the TEN-T network, including the high-speed lines, provide better connections on the main corridors.

-Improving travelers’ awareness of their rights and the non-disciminatory transmission of travel information, including the provision of tickets, will also make the train more attractive to travelers.
+Improving travelers’ awareness of their rights and the non-discriminatory transmission of travel information, including the provision of tickets, will also make the train more attractive to travellers.
 In 2021, the Commission will propose an action plan to encourage long-distance and cross-border rail travel.
 This plan will focus on Member States’ efforts to improve key connections between cities.
-This through shorter journey times, better capacity management, coordination of timetables, pools for rolling stock and infrastructural improvements for new train connections, including night trains.
+This is to be achieved through shorter journey times, better capacity management, coordination of timetables, pools for rolling stock and infrastructural improvements for new train connections, including night trains.

 Fifteen pilot projects